bigcode-project/bigcode-analysis/data_analysis/README.md

 * Python data analysis:
     * Natural language distribution in comments/docstrings
-    * Data decontamination for HumanEval and MBPP benchmarks
     * Detection of configuration and test files (valid for other languages than Python)
     * Estimation of the number of files that can be successfully compiled